nextbillion-ai/nb-navigation-flutter/README.md

 ### Draw routes
-After getting the routes, you can draw routes on the map view using `NavNextBillionMap`
+After getting the routes, you can draw routes on the map view using `NavNextBillionMap`, If you need to use Maps related functions, for example: Display a Map widget, please refer to NB [Flutter Maps Plugin](https://pub.dev/packages/nb_maps_flutter)

 Create `NavNextBillionMap` with `NextbillionMapController` in NBMap widget’s `onStyleLoadedCallback` callback:
 ```